 - Group counseling

 Another goal of our program is to assist individuals to regain or gain balance and harmony back into one's life through providing a treatment environment that is safe and secure so individuals can feel loved and accepted, and improve feeling of self-esteem.
 Our program has policies and beliefs that emphasize a staff that is certified, trained and adhere to a professional code of ethics.

 Services provided at New Day Treatment Center and KBICSAP Outpatient Department are inclusive in the four aspects of life: We believe that people ultimately would like to benefit physically, mentally, spiritually and emotionally.
 Our treatment philosophy is to encourage individuals to use the 7 grandfather teachings in order to accomplish this goal.

 Oshki Maaji house

-The Oshki Maaji (New Beginning) halfway house is currently under construction and scheduled to open in the Spring of 2019.
+The Oshki Maaji (New Beginning) halfway house is currently under construction and scheduled to open in July of 2019.